 However, some of the symptoms of biotin deficiency that are worth making a note of are as follows:

-If you believe you may be deficient in biotin then it is best to consult your doctor, who will advise you on what procedure to take.
+If you believe you may be deficient in biotin then it is best to consult your doctor, who will advise you on the best procedure to take.

 Food Sources of Biotin

-This list is not exhaustive, meaning there are many other foods which are a good source of biotin; these are just some of the most regularly consumed which you will probably eat on a daily/weekly basis.
+There are many other foods which contain biotin, however these are just some of the most regularly consumed foods that you probably already have in your diet.

 Biotin Side Effects